PrinsFrank/PrinsFrank.nl/_posts/2022-08-23-Laravel-service-providers-and-how-to-speed-up-your-application.md

 We didn't need to dive into this for console commands, but this same caching mechanism is used for those.
 As you can see there are multiple array keys in this file.
 The "providers" key contains a list of _all_ service providers available in the application.
 But instead of registering all non-deferrable providers and then registering all deferrable providers, for HTTP requests we iterate over all keys in the "eager" section only after calling the "handle" method on the HttpKernel and sending the request through the router;

 <div style="width:50%;margin: 0 25%;">
-{% include puml.html graph_name="service-providers-http-eager" alt="HTTP eager service provider loading"  aspect_ratio=139 %}
+{% include img.html src="/graphs/service-providers-http-eager.png" alt="HTTP eager service provider loading"  aspect_ratio=139 %}
 </div>

 And then in controllers or depending services, whenever we request a service that is not loaded and is deferrable - when calling resolve(), App::make() or something similar - we can check if the key for that service is set in the deferred section;

 <div style="width:50%;margin: 0 25%;">
-{% include puml.html graph_name="service-providers-http-deferred" alt="HTTP eager service provider loading"  aspect_ratio=137 %}
+{% include img.html src="/graphs/service-providers-http-deferred.png" alt="HTTP eager service provider loading"  aspect_ratio=137 %}
 </div>

 ## Why do my providers stop working when I change their order?